Downsizing to the DC Metro Area

 Just a stone's throw from DC, Bethesda, MD offers a lot to love—from gorgeous outdoor recreation to shopping and dining to world-renowned arts and culture.

 Split between Maryland and DC, Chevy Chase is a charming and laid-back community filled with interesting attractions and fun things to do.

 As America's Capital City, DC is utterly filled with opportunities—for work, for play, and yes, for high-quality living.
 DC is particularly known for its eclectic collection of unique neighborhoods.

 Tips for Downsizing Your Home

 - Declutter first: Before you even think of packing up and moving, consider what you'll be taking with you—and how much.
-Remember, downsizing typically means decreasing in size, so everything you own now likely won't fit into your new place.
+Remember, downsizing typically means you home will be decreasing in size, so everything you own now likely won't fit into your new place.

 - Keep things you want, use, need, or like to look at: When downsizing your belongings, you might want to get rid of all the things you don't actively use, but doing so might take away some of the "home" from your house—and make it harder to adjust to a new place.

-- Don't save for others: It might be temping to save keepsakes or memorabilia for kids or grandkids, but it's important to remember that items that hold value to you won't necessarily hold the same nostalgia for younger generations.
+- Don't save for others: It might be temping to save keepsakes or memorabilia for kids or grandkids, but remember that items that hold value to you won't necessarily hold the same nostalgia for younger generations.

 - Give everything a designated spot: Before packing something up to take to your new (smaller) home, consider where it will go in the new place.
 If it doesn't have a spot in the house, it doesn't have a spot in the box.